syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Hiding-Grand-Totals.md

 # Hiding Grand totals

-Grand totals can be hidden by setting the property of 'ShowGrandTotals' to false.
+Grand totals can be hidden by setting the property of [ShowGrandTotals](https://help.syncfusion.com/cr/wpf/Syncfusion.PivotAnalysis.Base~Syncfusion.PivotAnalysis.Base.PivotEngine~ShowGrandTotals.html) to false.
 By default, the pivot grid displays the grand total values for both rows and columns.

 Refer to the below code sample to hide grand totals in the pivot grid control.